celol/celol.github.io/content/posts/Lecture3-DarkPatterns.md

 What's misleading here is that what you're downloading is not free but it is branded as such.
 We often forget the value behind our personal data and this dark pattern takes advantage of it.

 ## Transforming these patterns.

+To solve the first Dark Pattern, I'd like to propose the following solution :
+{{< figure src="/DarkPattern1Solved.jpg" title="Proposed solution" >}}

+As a solution, we truly advertise users that what they are seeing is part of an ad.
+We also emphasize that this is not a partner's website and that our customers may need to pay an extra fee for the service they are offered.
+Furthermore, a pop up could appear if the ad is clicked reminding once more to the user that he is exiting the actual website.

+To solve the second one we apply kind of the same strategy, by trying to remind as much as possible that is not a free transaction.
+We deleted the download and button to replace by a subcribe to download button, once again emphasizing the transaction being made.
+{{< figure src="/DarkPattern2Solved.jpg" title="Proposed solution" >}}